Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: odd-extremal case

-Like in the even-extremal case the running time of Procedure~HamCycleOdd could be improved by a more careful argument, but we abstain from this here, since Procedure HamCycleEven does not provide the dominant term for the running time of our main algorithm in Section~\ref{sec:algo}.
+The running-time for Lemmas~\ref{thm:evenextralgo} and~\ref{thm:oddextremalalgo} could be improved by more careful arguments, but we abstain from this here, since these procedures do not provide the dominant term for the running-time of our main algorithm in Section~\ref{sec:algo}.